 Sign up to our monthly newsletter with community updates on events.

 We will not use your details for anything other than to send you our newsletters.

 Got any news you want to include to our newsletter?
 Please complete this form .

 (Note: The international branches have designated sites where they host their own blog documentation & newsletters, so get in touch with your local meet up to check that you aren’t missing out on local news).

-The steering is UK based, and we operate as an unincorporated voluntary organisation with six committee members who are: Charlotte Bailey, Rachael Ball, Wallis Eates, Louise Crosby, Sarah Lightman and Nicola Streeten.
+The steering is UK based, and we operate as an unincorporated voluntary organisation with six committee members who are: Charlotte Bailey, Rachael Ball, Emma Burleigh, Louise Crosby, Wallis Eates and Nicola Streeten.

 We have gratefully received support for the activity around our first LDC DAY FESTIVAL from Arts Council England.
-We raised the funding for the prize from crowdfunding.
+We raise funding for the prize from crowdfunding and other fundraising activity.

 We thank everyone participating in our activity in whatever capacity for your continuing support.